clhenrick/thesis-blog/key-terms.md

 Refers to new mapping practices that use cartography's subjectivity and bias in an explicit fashion to create maps that are non-normative.
 This is of importace in relationship to Cartography's history which has been rooted in professionalism, science and academia where maps typically were not explicit about the map maker's intentionality but rather hidden under the "mask" of objectivity, science and accuracy [[2][2]].
 CC is grounded in critical theory in the sense that the techniques used link geographic knowledge to power and political issues [[3][3]].

 - **Geographic Information Systems (GIS):**
 Refers to both software and an area of study (often distinguished from the software as Geographic Information *Science*) that specializes in inspecting, visualizing and analyzing geospatial data.
 GIS software is often used to model and problem solve real world environmental scenarios in fields such as urban planning, environmental science and market research.
-More recently GIS has migrated to the web where users can interact with geospatial data through web-based portals offered by both government (Federal, State and Local) and commercial (Google Maps) platforms
+More recently GIS has migrated to the web where users can interact with geospatial data through web-based portals such as those offered by both government (Federal, State and Local) and commercial (Google Maps) platforms.

 - **Interactive Data-Visualization:**